EU-ECDC/hivPlatform/README.md

 An agency of the European Union

-# ECDC HIV Estimates Accuracy tool
+# ECDC HIV Modelling Tool

-The [ECDC](https://ecdc.europa.eu/en/home) HIV Estimates Accuracy Tool is an application that uses advanced statistical methods to correct for missing values in key HIV surveillance variables as well as for reporting delay.
+The [ECDC](https://ecdc.europa.eu/en/home) HIV Modelling Tool is an application that uses advanced statistical methods to correct for missing values in key HIV surveillance variables as well as for reporting delay.